under-view/meta-amd/SETUP.md

 if you are not familiar with the Yocto Project and it's Build System.

-Running the following commands will setup the build system and will enable us to build recipes & images for the `ethanolx` bsp.
+Running the following commands will setup the build system and will enable us to build recipes & images for any of the supported AMD machines (i.e `vermeer` or `ethanolx`).

 ### 1.1 Prerequisites